 └── server.json # Server configuration

-4.2 Data portability RPC (Gateway)
+4.2 DP RPC

 Purpose: Provides fast API access to protocol operations with eventual chain consistency.
+Operated as a single sequencer / bounded facilitator (not decentralised); trust is bounded by the user signatures it carries and by onchain verifiability.

 Trust model: